 For more inspiration, check out Civis Analytics Michaelangelo D’Agostino describe the Docker containers they use (start at the 18:08 mark).
 This includes containers specialized for survey processing, R shiny apps and other dashboards, Bayesian time series modeling and poll aggregation, as well as general purpose R/Python packages that have all the common packages needed for staff.

 If you’re serious about starting to use Docker, I highly recommend the Lynda Course Learning Docker by Arthur Ulfeldt as a starting point.
 It’s well-explained and concise (only about 3 hours of video in total).
+I created a set of Anki flashcards from this course you can access here.
+I also recommend the book Docker Deep Dive by Nigel Poulton.
+I also created Anki flashcards from this book that you can access here.

 Here are a few other useful resources you might want to check out: